 It is also possible to simplify the interface by hiding certain components.
 For example, in the StatPlanet Data Editor sheet 'settings', the variable 'VIEW12' can be set to FALSE to hide the indicators panel.

 Users may find it difficult to understand what exactly is being displayed in the map, especially if they are new to the topic.
 The following can help guide them:

 - Add a map title (the map title option can be found in the StatPlanet Data Editor, sheet 'settings', variable 'MAP-TITLE' - in the Map options section).

 - Add mouse-over descriptions for each of the indicators to provide additional information, e.g. the indicator definition and/or methodology used to derive the data (column 'DESCRIPTION' in the StatPlanet Data Editor).

 - Add a story panel to describe the data being displayed in more detail.
 The text can be formatted and can include images.
 See also - tell stories with your data.

 - Add mouse-over popups for map areas.
 For more details, see the section 'Country / map area popup text and links' in the User Guide.
 Map area popups can be fixed (the same for all indicators), or specific to the selected indicator.

-It can often be useful to compliment your data set with other sources of data, which may provide further insight and opportunities for analysis.
+It can often be useful to compliment your data set with other sources of data.
+For example, to provide an international context to national data, or for benchmarking.
 See StatSilk's recommended list of data sources for access to data on a wide range of topics from the world's key providers of open or public data.